Chironi/api-demo/README.md

   --header 'content-type: multipart/form-data; boundary=----WebKitFormBoundary7MA4YWxkTrZu0gW' \
   --form timeout=1000
 ```
+Endpoint which detects the deadlocked threads and returns a list of the deadlocked thread ids.
 ```
 curl --request GET \
   --url http://localhost:8080/detect-deadlock-threads \
   --header 'cache-control: no-cache'
 ```
+Endpoint which calls an external web service using the Spring RestTemplate and returns a
+list of Post objects from that external service.
 ```
 curl --request GET \
   --url http://localhost:8080/external-posts-service \
   --header 'cache-control: no-cache'
 ```
+Endpoint which calls an external web service using the Spring RestTemplate and returns a
+single Post object for the provided id path parameter.
 ```
 curl --request GET \
   --url http://localhost:8080/external-posts-service/{id} \